nils-mathieu/neodym/docs/system_calls.md

   - Providing two incompatible entries.

 - `PermissionDenied` if the current process does not have the required permissions.

-  - Specifically, attempting to map a page within another process's memory space will result in an error if the current process does not have the `MapMemoryOf` permission for that specific process, or the `MapMemoryOfEveryone` permission.
-  - A process is always allowed to allocate memory for itself.

 - `OutOfMemory` if there is no more physical memory available.